Heavy Metal (film): Remake

 In March 2008, Variety reported that Paramount Pictures was set to make another animated film with David Fincher "spearheading the project".
 Kevin Eastman, who was at the time the owner and publisher of Heavy Metal, was to direct a segment, as would Tim Miller, "whose Blur Studio will handle the animation for what is being conceived as an R-rated, adult-themed feature".

 Entertainment website IGN announced, on July 14, 2008, "David Fincher's edgy new project has suffered a serious setback after it was dropped by Paramount, according to Entertainment Weekly."
 Entertainment Weekly quoted Tim Miller as saying "David really believes in the project.
 It's just a matter of time."

 In September 2008, Eastman was quoted as saying "Fincher is directing one, Guillermo del Toro wants to direct one, Zack Snyder wants to direct one, Gore Verbinski wants to direct one".
 It was reported that the film had been moved to Sony division Columbia Pictures (which had released the original) and had a budget of $50 million.

-In June 2009, Eastman said "I've got breaking news that Fincher and James Cameron are going to be co-executive producers on the film, Cameron will direct one.
-Mark Osborne and Jack Black from Tenacious D were going to do a comedy segment for the film."
+In June 2009, Eastman said that Fincher and James Cameron were going to be co-executive producers on the film, with Cameron directing one segment.
+Mark Osborne and Jack Black from Tenacious D were going to do a comedy segment for the film.

 Production was stalled, as no studio was willing to fund the project, and Paramount Pictures purportedly thought a reboot of this film was "too risqué for mainstream audiences".

 In July 2011, filmmaker Robert Rodriguez announced at San Diego Comic-Con that he had purchased the film rights to Heavy Metal and planned to develop a new animated film at the new Quick Draw Studios.
 On March 11, 2014, with the formation of his own television network, El Rey, Rodriguez considered switching gears and bringing it to TV.

 On March 15, 2019, the reboot was released on Netflix as an original property titled Love, Death & Robots.